 The festive season is also a season of charity – the perfect time to think of others in the most selfless way possible.
+The tragic events of 2020 make this more important than ever before.
 As American author Washington Irving wrote in the early nineteenth century: “Christmas is the season for kindling the fire of hospitality in the hall, the genial flame of charity in the heart.”

 Charity Donations as Gifts

 Most people have some charitable cause they believe in, if not actively support.
 A charity donation in someone’s name can be one of the most touching and personal gifts of all.
 This is a wonderful option if the recipient is normally difficult to buy for and insistent that “I have everything I want.”
 That’s not to say their message is delivered in a grumpy manner: they are just speaking the truth as they see it.
 They are in a fortunate position and don’t want money spent on them unnecessarily.

 If you still go ahead and buy a present for these ‘people with everything’, most will still accept it with a smile and a thank you.
 These are the gracious majority.
 But there are also those few who greet gifts with a sneer.
 There is always that one person with whom you can never quite get it right, however hard you try.
 Our message is stop trying quite so much.
 Tell them you are making a donation to charity in their name from now on.
 They may well sneer at that, too – but at least the charity will be happy and your money won’t be wasted.